 - In The Science of Discworld, the wizards keep trying to build a giant turtle out of rock so Roundworld can have a "proper" world in it, but it keeps collapsing into an unsatisfactory spherical mass.

-- Mesklin in Hal Clement's Mission Of Gravity spins so rapidly that it's lens-shaped rather than spherical.
+- Mesklin in Hal Clement's Mission of Gravity spins so rapidly that it's lens-shaped rather than spherical.
 However, due to the planet's intense gravity, the density of Mesklin's atmosphere varies so strongly with altitude that refraction makes it look bowl-shaped.
 The Mesklinites can "see" that the world curves up around them, so they believe that they live in a giant bowl.
 They are skilled sailors and map-makers and should know better, however when you are measuring distances on a curved surface, there are two different shapes that will make all the math work out (convex and concave).
 The Mesklinites choose the wrong one for their maps and never notice.
+(Also the Mesklinites living on the northern hemisphere have apparently never before crossed the equator to the other side and therefore didn't know that they were wrong all along.)
 The result is perfectly accurate and usable maps based on a fundamentally flawed premise.

 - Human kind in Glasshouse by Charles Stross is spread throughout a huge number of space stations and spacecraft in deepspace, all linked together by an even greater number of wormholes.
 This often results in bafflingly complex geometries and TARDIS-like effects where different rooms and floors of what appear to be a single contiguous building need have no geometric relationship to each other at all, once you enter them.
 This can make some regions impossible to navigate without computer assistance.